 Discover the Museum of the Battle of Normandy

-Take advantage of your stay in Bayeux to perfect your knowledge of the history of France and in particular the battle of 1944.
-To do this, a visit to the Museum of the Battle of Normandy is essential.
+Take advantage of your stay in Bayeux to deepen your knowledge of French history, particularly the battle of 1944.
+To do this, a visit to the Museum of the Battle of Normandy is a must.

-By walking through the alleys of the Museum of the Battle of Normandy, you will be able to immerse yourself in the Battle of Normandy from June 07 to August 29, 1944.
-Remnants of wars, historic military armaments and armored vehicles are permanently exhibited there. the year.
-You could even access a historical space from the Battle of Normandy and learn more about Operation Overloard.
-You might appreciate the display cases that feature wax soldiers in the rubble of the era that are authentic.
-The Museum of the Battle of Normandy is 2,300 m2 of war memories and military exhibitions.
-Something to interest young and old.
-This is all the more the case as the exhibitions recall an important event for the liberation of Europe during the War.
+By wandering through the halls of the Museum of the Battle of Normandy, you will have the opportunity to immerse yourself in the Battle of Normandy, which took place from June 7 to August 29, 1944.
+War relics, historic military armaments, and armored vehicles are on permanent display throughout the year.
+You can even access a historical area dedicated to the Battle of Normandy and learn more about Operation Overlord.
+You may appreciate the dioramas featuring wax soldiers amidst the authentic rubble of the era.
+The Museum of the Battle of Normandy provides 2,300 m2 of war memories and military exhibits, sure to interest both young and old.
+This is particularly significant as the exhibits recount a crucial event for the liberation of Europe during the War.

 Car service from Charles de Gaulle Airport to Bayeux

-Bayeux is a city on the Paris-Cherbourg railway line, the capital of Baiocasses.
-It is 94.3 km from Cerza Wildlife Park, 82.8 km from Pirou Castle and just 23.9 km from Omaha Beach.
-It is more than 276.1 km from Orly Airport and 281.4 km from CDG Airport.
+Bayeux is a city located on the Paris-Cherbourg railway line and is the capital of Baiocasses.
+It is situated 94.3 km from Cerza Wildlife Park, 82.8 km from Pirou Castle, and a mere 23.9 km from Omaha Beach.
+The city is about 276.1 km from Orly Airport and 281.4 km from CDG Airport.